-Critical maintenance works to Dunbogan Bridge will commence on 26 July 2019 to prolong the life of the bridge and ensure its ongoing strength.
+Critical maintenance works to Dunbogan Bridge commenced on 26 July 2019 to prolong the life of the bridge and ensure its ongoing strength.

 The rehabilitation of Dunbogan Bridge will include the strengthening of the piles and piers on the underside of the bridge, to resist 20-year flood loadings and to prolong the bridge's life by an additional 50 years.
 The work will include replacing the bridge's steel joint plates and will also prevent further corrosion of the existing reinforcing steel, ensuring the bridge remains an unrestricted access route, so that large vehicles up to 59 tonne can safely cross the bridge.

-Council's contractor Duratec Pty Ltd will manage the project and carry out the works from Monday to Saturday, for approximately 22 weeks. (weather permitting.)
+Council's contractor Duratec Pty Ltd are managing the project and carrying out the works from Monday to Saturday.

 Access to facilities surrounding the bridge during the project.